lillallol/temp/README.md

 </details>

 <details>
-<summary>7.
-Loose coupling of JavaScript code with the type system.</summary>
+<summary>Loose coupling of JavaScript code with the type system.</summary>

 Not only the public api, but also the private api can be contained in a single file.
 That means that all the types can be contained in two files.
 This,